mtwtkman/pripara/README.md

 Ok, you are so great idol.
 Laala said...

-And if you want to logout,
+And if you want to logout, easy.

 ```sh
 >>> user.logout()
 ```